 Listening to port 8080

 The App Engine front end will route incoming requests to the appropriate module on port 8080.
 You must be sure that your application code is listening on 8080.

-The application does not need to respond to this event - but can use it to perform any
+to respond to this event, but it can use this to perform any necessary clean-up

 Health check requests

-With custom runtimes, client libraries can use the Application Default Credentials to authenticate with and call Google APIs.
+In general, Application Default Credentials provide the simplest way to authenticate with and call Google APIs.

-Alternatively, you can authenticate your application directly with access tokens using the Compute Engine Metadata API.
-You can then use these access tokens in API requests, such as requests against Google Cloud Storage and Google Cloud Datastore services and resources.
+It is possible to authenticate your application directly with access tokens using the Compute Engine Metadata API, but this is considerably more complex.
+You can then use these access tokens in API requests, such as requests against Cloud Storage and Firestore in Datastore mode (Datastore) services and resources.

-When a request is sent to your application running in App Engine, request and response details are logged automatically, and can be viewed in the Google Cloud Platform Console Logs Viewer.
+When a request is sent to your application running in App Engine, the request and response details are logged automatically.
+They can be viewed in the Google Cloud console Logs Explorer.